 Expected CTR, or expected click-through rate, is a metric assigned to each of the keywords in your account.
 It’s Google’s prediction of that ad’s CTR—assuming the query is the exact match keyword and removing factors like the ad’s position on the SERP, its format, and extension assets.
 You can have an expected CTR of average, above average, or below average, and it’s based on your historical performance for that keyword.

-In addition to making your ads more relevant and therefore increasing leads, your CTR today directly impacts how AdWords predicts your ads will perform in future.
+The fact is, your click-through rate today directly impacts how Google Ads predicts your ads will perform in the future.

-Use our recommendations to weed out less relevant keywords, improve your Quality Scores and lower your costs per click.
-We’ll even let you know the expected impact of the changes we recommend, with an estimation of the clicks and leads you could generate with our optimizations.
+The Google Ads Performance Grader is a free tool you can use to check your Google Ads performance and improve your return on investment.
+As part of your free report, you’ll get actionable tips to improve keyword relevance, Quality Score, and account structure.
+We’ll even let you know the expected impact of the changes we recommend, with an estimation of the clicks and leads you could generate with those optimizations.

-Your account is graded against the most current and accurate competitive benchmarks for PPC – with KPIs including Quality Score, click-through rate, account activity, and wasted spend – thanks to our analysis of over $3 billion in total AdWords spend.
+Your account is graded against the most current and accurate competitive benchmarks for PPC with KPIs including Quality Score, impression share, account activity, and wasted spend, thanks to our analysis of billions of dollars in Google Ads spend.

-AdWords Performance Grader Plus is already helping hundreds of companies around the globe easily and efficiently optimize their AdWords accounts for higher CTRs, greater leads, and reduced spend.
+The free Google Ads Performance Grader is already helping hundreds of companies around the globe easily and efficiently optimize their accounts for higher CTRs, greater leads, and reduced spend.
 Small and medium businesses in particular benefit from the expert analysis and recommendations of our free tool, allowing them to maximize their often limited budgets and take advantage of insights gleaned from our analysis of a massive amount of PPC data.
 Try it now!